In Good Hands…

 Vital Signs Monitoring

 Intravenous (IV) Catheter Placement

-Every patient undergoing anesthesia receives intravenous (IV) fluids during the procedures to ensure a safer experience.
-The IV fluids help in maintaining blood pressure during surgery and also help improve recovery afterwards by ridding the body of anesthetic agents.
-The IV catheter also provides an immediate port for other drugs, if needed.
+Every patient undergoing anesthesia receives IV (intravenous fluids) during the procedures to ensure a safer experience.
+The IV fluids help in maintaining blood pressure during surgery and also helps improve recovery afterwards by ridding the body of anesthetic agents.
+The IV catheter also provides an immediate port for other drugs if needed.

 Pre-Anesthetic Blood Screening

-We use only the safest anesthetic protocols for your pet including Isoflurane gas anesthesia.
-Our anesthetic machines are carefully calibrated by certified anesthesia specialists to ensure they are working optimally.
-Likewise, we customize our anesthetic protocols for each individual patient by taking into account such factors as age, breed sensitivities, and recent lab work.
+We use the safest anesthetic protocols for your pet.
+Our anesthetic machines are calibrated by certified anesthesia specialists to ensure they are working optimally.
+We customize our anesthetic protocols for each individual patient taking into account such factors as age, breed sensitivities and recent lab work.
+Anesthesia Safety

-During anesthetic and surgical procedures, your pet’s body temperature can drop considerably without proper attention.
+During anesthetic and surgical procedures, your pet’s body temperature drops considerably without proper attention.
 At the very least, this results in prolonged recovery from anesthesia along with the discomfort of shivering and being very cold.
-At worst, a low body temperature while under anesthesia can be life-threatening!
+At worst, a low body temperature during anesthetics can be life-threatening!
 Standard heating blankets and water bottles just aren’t enough.
-At Clinton Parkway Animal Hospital, we use a sophisticated warming system to keep our patients warm, comfortable, and safe.
+At Clinton Parkway Animal Hospital, we use a sophisticated warming system to keep our patients warm, comfortable and safe.